 This saying is used in a similar way in the Sandusky Star Journal newspaper, 1935:

 "And, while our fashions are as new as tomorrow, our prices are the good down-to-earth prices that

 save you money."

-Thus, this idiom was a way to describe how the costs of things were both reasonable and affordable for the average consumer.
+Thus, one of the ways this idiom was used during the 20th century was to describe how the costs of things were both reasonable and affordable for the average consumer.

 Reference: Newspaperarchive had digital copies of the newspapers with the phrases in the quote above.

 * My car broken down and I had to take it in to the repair shop.
 I thought it would cost me an exorbant amount of money, but their prices were down to earth and very reasonable.